 \subsection{Visualization of User Embedding}

-We find the forecasters are also not uniformly distributed, they roughly formed two clusters.
-Interestingly, two machine models, Auto ARIMA and Arithmetic RW are closely located in the embedding space, while they are intrinsically similar (Arithmetic RW is a special case of Auto ARIMA model).
-If we define good forecasters as its top 10\% Brier score is smaller than 0.1, we find these good forecaster are mostly located in the upper cluster.
-It demonstrates that our model could learn a good representation of forecasters.
+We find the forecasters are also not uniformly distributed; they roughly formed two clusters.
+Interestingly, two machine models, Auto ARIMA and Arithmetic RW, are closely located in the embedding space, while they are intrinsically similar (Arithmetic RW is a special case of Auto ARIMA model).
+If we define good forecasters as those whose top 10\% Brier score is smaller than 0.1, we find the good forecasters are mostly located in the upper cluster.
+It demonstrates that our model learned a good representation of forecasters.